Heinekamp/V-Chonk/mods/split for 220mm build plate/readme.md

-# Split for 220mm² build volume
+# Split for 220mm build plate

 > [!WARNING]
 > This is still a Work in Progress.
 None of the files have been printed or tested.